UK Association of Letting Agents (UKALA)

 - Attend to repairs and defects promptly.

-- Attendance of a one day seminar to learn about the best practice for landlords, housing legislation and what is expected of them.
+- Attend a one day seminar to learn about the best practice for landlords, housing legislation and what is expected.

 - Sign a legal declaration to say they are a ‘fit and proper person’ to be a landlord.

 Property Redress Scheme

 From the 1st October 2014 it became a necessity for all Lettings Agents to be part of a Government redress scheme.
 As a result, all of Homemaker Properties lettings companies are part of the Property Redress Scheme, through their membership with UKALA.

 The Property Redress Scheme (PRS) is an independent body and not part of Homemaker Properties.
 The PRS work to resolve property related disputes by investigating complaints fairly, listening to both sides of the story and looking at the facts.
 In conclusion, they decide the action to be taken to resolve the issue.